 Upper eyelid blepharoplasty is a popular procedure that can significantly improve the appearance of your eyes.
 Unfortunately, many doctors who perform upper eyelid blepharoplasty are not as familiar with the anatomy of the eyes.
 This increases the risk of complications such as having too much skin removed, which exposes the eyes, as well as undesirable scars, and unsatisfactory aesthetic results.

-As a specialist who performs corrective procedures for both upper and lower eyelid surgery complications, I can attest to the importance of having a high level of expertise in eyelid surgery.
+As a specialist who performs corrective procedures for both upper and lower blepharoplasty complications, I can attest to the importance of having a high level of expertise in eyelid surgery.
 My approach to upper eyelid surgery is to reveal the true shape of the eyes to help you look refreshed, while retaining the true character of your eyes and face.

 Lacrimal gland prolapse is another possible cause of fullness above the upper eyelids.
 The lacrimal gland is the gland responsible for producing tears for eye lubrication.
 The location of this gland is critical during eyelid surgery.
 Upper eyelid fullness can be caused in part by lacrimal gland prolapse.
 This means that the lacrimal gland, which is normally found behind the bone, descends and prolapses.
 If there are no other bulges caused by fat or fullness from brow droop, lacrimal gland prolapse can appear as a mass.
 This gland should be repositioned and preserved during surgery using a technique known as lacrimal gland resuspension.